Tayseer Allouni

 Tayseer Allouni (تيسير علوني; also: Taysir, Tayseer, Alluni, Aluni, Alony) is a journalist from the Al Jazeera news channel.
 He was born in Deir ez-Zor in Syria in 1955 then in 1983 he moved to Spain, where he studied Economics, and has lived there ever since, adopting Spanish citizenship in 1988.
-He interviewed Osama Bin Laden following the September 11, 2001 attacks on the World Trade Center, and was controversially convicted on terrorism-related charges in Spain in 2005.
+He interviewed Osama bin Laden following the September 11, 2001, attacks on the World Trade Center, and was controversially convicted on terrorism-related charges in Spain in 2005.

 Life

-Alluni was born in Deir ez-Zor, Syria in 1955 and went on to obtain a bachelor's degree in economics from a Syrian university.
+Allouni was born in Deir ez-Zor, Syria in 1955 and went on to obtain a bachelor's degree in economics from a Syrian university.
 He traveled to Spain in 1985 to continue his studies but due to economic hardships he worked as a trader instead.
 He married in 1987 and is a father of five children.